Frequently asked questions

-To get a Burnaby student/staff/faculty replacement SFU card, you will need to go to Registrar and Information Services during business hours and pay a $17.27 replacement fee (tax included).
-A $24.76 fee (tax included) applies for all Surrey student/staff/faculty replacement cards.
-A $5 fee (tax included) applies for all external borrower cards.
+You will need to go to Registrar and Information Services at any of our three campuses during business hours and pay a $17.27 replacement fee (tax included) to get a replacement card.
 You must bring photo identification to receive a new SFU ID card.

 14. What should I do if my SFU ID card does not seem to be working?

 If you are having problems when using your SFU ID card, drop by the Registrar and Information Services counter during regular business hours.
 You may need to get a replacement SFU card.